How to reduce wrinkles in your bedding.

 Allowing sheets to hang freely on the clothesline encourages the creases to fall.

 Step 3- Making the Bed

 *Tip: I like to make the bed straight away after taking the sheets off the line and ensuring that the sheets are tucked in nice and tight.

 There are countless tips and tricks out there on the internet when reducing wrinkle in your sheets.

 Some Recommend using a standard spray bottle filled with plain tap water and spritz the water lightly and evenly across the nearly made with the ends not yet tucked in.
 Then shake the top layer of the sheet until you can see the creases start to settle, then make the bed nice and tightly.

-Yes it may whiten you sheets in the short- term and it may even take out those wrinkles but bleach ,which is such a harsh chemical it can cause the natural fibres of the sheets to snap which effect the life of you sheets and will cause yellowing.
+Yes it may whiten you sheets in the short- term and it may even take out those wrinkles.
+But bleach is such a harsh chemical, can cause the natural fibres of the sheets to snap which effect the life of you sheets and can cause yellowing.

 Why not experience hotel quality sheets at the Manchester factory, where you can find the perfect sheet for your needs with our range of sheets.